How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Studies (like this one from Tel Aviv University) have shown that plants respond to sound frequencies.
 Some even change their nectar production when they “hear” pollinators nearby.

+That’s vibration, baby.
 Plants are basically little green tuning forks.

 When you speak to them, you’re sending waves of air pressure into their leaves.
-And while they may not understand your words, they do seem to react to your tone, your presence, your patterns.
+And while they may not understand your words, they do seem to react to your tone, your presence, and your patterns.

-This is less “Hello, Fern, how was your day?” and more “Hello, Fern, I brought the same energy that I do when I comfort a friend or scream-cry at reality TV.”
+This is less “hello, Fern, how was your day?” and more “hello, Fern, I brought the same energy that I do when I comfort a friend or scream-cry at reality TV.”

 Talking Tip #1: Drop the Pretension